Forsaken-Borders/Moonlight/.github/ISSUE_TEMPLATE/plugin-request.md

 ---
 name: Plugin Request
 about: Want a new plugin to be made for Moonlight?
 title: "[Plugin Request] "
-labels: 'Plugin Request'
+labels: Enhancement, Help Wanted, Plugin Request
 assignees: ''

 ---